hannesdatta/course-odcm/content/_index.md

 - The course is intended for both novices and those students with a technical background
   - We recommend novices to familiarize themselves with Python/Jupyter Notebook before the start of the course.
 Material (e.g., courses at Datacamp.com) will be shared with students well in advance.
   - Alternatively, novices may benefit from following other courses at Tilburg University in which Python is used, for example, *Research Skills: Data Processing* and *Research Skills: Data Processing Advanced*.
 - The course is instructed to MSc students in the Marketing Analytics (TiSEM) program.
-Interested Research Master or PhD students who seek to advance their data collection skills can audit this course upon the approval of the course coordinator.
 - A high level of commitment, both in terms of time and effort, is expected

 ## Enrollment and Obtaining Course Credits

-The course (3 ECTS) will be taught in the Marketing Analytics Program at Tilburg University.
-Please check Osiris for the specifics, or [contact the instructor](mailto:h.datta@tilburguniversity.edu).
+- The course (3 ECTS) will be taught in the Marketing Analytics Program at Tilburg University (please check Osiris for the specifics).
+- Interested Research Master or PhD students who seek to advance their data collection skills can audit this course upon the approval of [the instructor](mailto:h.datta@tilburguniversity.edu).

 ## License